OluwadareLab/CNNSplice/README.md

 **2. Dependencies:**
 -----------------------------------------------------------
 CNNSplice is developed in <i>Python3</i>.
 All dependencies are included in the Docker environment.
 We have attached the requirement file for the list of dependencies.
 For local install of dependencies from the <i>requirement.txt</i> file for virtual environment usage, use command `pip install -r requirement.txt` from the current working directory.
-*`%tensorflow_version 1.x  -- this is to backdate the tensorflow version`, This is required for the model intepretability test
+*`%tensorflow_version 1.x  -- this is to backdate the tensorflow version`, This is required for the model intepretability test.
 Our constructed dataset permits a **Sequence Length of 400**

-**3. Direcrtory and Usage:**
+**3. Directory and Usage:**
 -----------------------------------------------------------
 Usage: To use, type in the terminal `python cnnsplice.py -n model_name -m mode("balanced" or "imbalanced") -e encoded_sequnce_file -l encoded_label_file` <br />